TheCandidStartup/TheCandidStartup.github.io/_drafts/hacking-storybook-tsdoc.md

 }
 ```

-It looks like it includes everything needed to populate the UI.
-After I've handled the TSDoc tags.
+It looks like it includes everything needed to populate the UI, after I've handled the TSDoc tags.

 # Returning Fake Data